mailup/rest-samples-php/README.md

 Before starting
 ------------------------
-Now you have created a MailUp account and your API application keys, please set them into your local config file.
+After you get the MailUp account ID and the API application keys, please set them into your local config file.
 You can find the path of the config file here:
 ```
 rest-samples-php/config/auth.php
 ```